Architecture Series - Model View Presenter with Coordinators (MVP-C)

 Backend

-The concept of Coordinators was first brought by Soroush Khanlou, in 2015, as a solution for handling the flow logic in view controllers.
+The concept of Coordinators was first introduced by Soroush Khanlou in 2015 as a solution for managing flow logic within view controllers.

-As your app grows in size and complexity, you might need to reuse some of the view controllers in new places, and by coupling the flow logic in the view controller is hard to achieve that.
-To execute the pattern well, you will need one high-level or base coordinator that directs the whole application, as Soroush states.
+As your application grows in size and complexity, you may need to reuse view controllers in various contexts.
+However, coupling flow logic with the view controller makes this difficult to achieve.
+To implement the pattern effectively, you will need a high-level coordinator that manages the application's flow, as suggested by Soroush.

-There are a few benefits of extract the flow into a coordinator:
+Here are a few benefits of extracting flow logic into a coordinator:

-- View controllers can focus on their main goal, depending in what architecture pattern are you using in your app (binding a model to a view, for example).
+- View controllers can focus solely on their primary responsibilities, based on the architecture pattern you're using in your app (e.g., binding a model to a view).

 .

-Here you can allocate the window object, create your navigation controller and initialise the first view controller.
-In Martin Fowler’s - Patterns of Enterprise Application Architecture is called the Application Controller.
+Here, you can allocate the window object, create your navigation controller, and initialize the first view controller.

-A rule of coordinators is that every coordinator holds an array of its child coordinators.
-In this way, we prevent the child coordinators from being deallocated.
+A key rule for coordinators is that each coordinator maintains an array of its child coordinators.
+This prevents

-If you have a tab bar app, each navigation controller has its own coordinator.
-Each coordinator is allocated by its parent coordinator.
+In the case of a tab bar application, each navigation controller has its own coordinator, which is managed by its

 Advantages

-- Every task and sub-task in your app has a dedicated way of being encapsulated.
+- Every task and sub-task in the app is encapsulated in a dedicated coordinator.

-What happens when the navigation controller navigates back in the stack?
-For that special bar button item, we don’t have much control over it.
-We can write our own custom back button, but what happens when the user swipes right to go back?
+What happens when the user navigates back in the stack?
+While we can control custom back buttons, what about when the user swipes right to go back?

-One way of solving this problem is to keep a reference of the coordinator inside the view controller and call its didFinish
+One way to solve this problem is to maintain a reference to the coordinator within the view controller and call its

 UINavigationControllerDelegate

-When you get a triggered event that a view controller has been popped from the view stack, you can deallocate the relevant coordinators. - Subclass
+method, which is called after the navigation controller displays a view controller.
+When this event is triggered (indicating that a view controller has been popped from the stack), you can deallocate the relevant coordinators. - Subclass

 UIViewController

-In this special subclass you will have a dictionary that keeps the entries of your coordinators:
+In this special subclass, you can maintain a dictionary of coordinators for your view controllers:

 private var viewControllersToChildCoordinators: [UIViewController: Coordinator] = [:]

-in this class.
-When a view controller is popped and is part of the dictionary, it will be removed and deallocated.
+within this class.
+When a view controller is popped and exists in the dictionary, it will be removed and deallocated.

-The downside and main tradeoff with this approach is that your special subclass (which is aUIViewController
+The main tradeoff with this approach is that your subclassedUIViewController

 Applying to our code